 The joy of smelling a flower you have grown from a bulb or tasting a tomato you have grown from a seed is amazing, but getting set up to start growing can feel expensive.
-In this resource we'll share some tips and ideas for growing on a budget, no matter what size space you have.
+In this resource you'll pick up some quick tips and ideas for growing on a budget, no matter what size space you have.

-There's so many reasons to grow-your-own: you can eat more sustainably, eat veggies and fruit free of pesticides, learn new skills, and enjoy the physical and mental benefits of gardening.
+Growing-your-own has so many benefits; you can eat more sustainably, eat veggies and fruit free of pesticides, learn new skills, and gardening is proven to be good for our physical and mental health.